 If your last memory of tequila was a line of cheap shots at a college bar, you have some catching up to do.
-Tequila has been thriving for the last decade thanks to a renewed focus on artisanal producers and old-school techniques, along with an overall emphasis on delivering authentic flavors.
+Tequila has been thriving thanks to a renewed focus on artisanal producers and old-school techniques, along with an overall emphasis on delivering authentic flavors.

-Schmidt gets started with a choice blanco that emphasizes transparency in its production.
 “I love this product.
-It’s somewhat of a standard bearer for the tequila category,” he says.
+It’s somewhat of a standard bearer for the tequila category,” says Schmidt.
 “Well-balanced and strong minerality while maintaining a velvety, smooth sip, it goes down easy while still exhibiting good dynamism and fresh-green qualities, too.”

-For his next pick, Tavara goes to the bartender favorite at his establishment.
-El Tesoro is produced by Carlos Camarena at La Alteña distillery and is made entirely with tahona-crushed agave.
+Produced by Carlos Camarena at La Alteña distillery, this one is made entirely with tahona-crushed agave.

-“We could talk all day about tequila and argue about which one is the best, but for our team, this tequila is the most balanced, made of 100% estate-grown blue Weber agave and aged for nine to 11 months in American oak barrels,” he says.
-“The resulting process creates a sweet and slightly smoky flavor with hints of vanilla and oak.
+“We could talk all day about tequila and argue about which one is the best, but for our team, this tequila is the most balanced, made of 100% estate-grown blue Weber agave and aged for nine to 11 months in American oak barrels,” says Tavara.
+“The process creates a sweet and slightly smoky flavor with hints of vanilla and oak.
 It’s perfect for sipping and cocktails.”

 Another La Alteña offering, this blanco stands apart not only for its production process but also for the fact that it’s bottled at a whopping 110 proof.
 “Camarena is one of the more well-regarded agave spirit producers in the world and for good reason,” says Schmidt.